henrydatei/oboom-tools/README.md

 ### empty-recycle-bin.sh
 Deletes all files and folders from the recycle bin.
 You'll need your security pin.

+### restart-uploads.sh
+Scans for failed remote-uploads, removes them from the queue and adds them to the queue again.

 ### ideas for new scripts
 - [x] empty recycle bin
-- [ ] restart failed remote uploads
+- [x] restart failed remote uploads
 - [ ] download files